sepich/pages/content/posts/2016/2016-01-03-speed-up-zabbix-graphs-with-nginx.md

 ```
 Main thing is in location `chart2?\.php` which is regex corresponding to both `chart2.php` and `chart.php`.
 We strip `$request_uri` to parts we care of, and setting variables to values of those parts.
 Then we collect all variables in predefined order, to make consistent Key for same image, this will be stored in `$xkey` variable.
-Then we also adding custom header "X-key" for debugging.
+Then we also adding custom header `X-key` for debugging.
 It is shown in server response:
 ![](/assets/img/2016/xkey.png)
 We also setting `Expires` to 2 minutes, and ignoring all `Cache-Control` headers sent by php (as they are disabling client-side caching by setting `Expires` to year ago)